SWIFTSIM/SOAP/compression/README.md

 `mpirun -- python compress_soap_catalogue.py ${input_filename} ${output_filename} ${scratch_dir}`

-The scripts outputs temporary files as it runs to the `scratch_dir`, so preferably this is a filesystem with fast reads/writes (e.g. `/snap8` on cosma).
+This scripts outputs temporary files as it runs to the `scratch_dir`, so preferably this is a filesystem with fast reads/writes (e.g. `/snap8` on cosma).

-The additional files in this directory are to help with running this script:
+The following files in this directory are to help with running this script:
  - Lossy compression filters for datasets which had the wrong filter set when SOAP was run can be placed within `wrong_compression.yml`.
 The compression script will use the filters in this file rather than the ones in the original catalogue.